- Discover the ins and outs of plane travel for your pets.

 Fees for pet travel vary depending on the size of the animal, what breed it is and whether you need a cage.
 A list of fees can be found on airlines’ websites.

-Maximising points return on your credit card
+Maximising points return on your credit card with your pet

 In Australia, most frequent flyer credit cards are affiliated with Qantas or Virgin.
 Which card you opt for depends on how much you think you’ll travel with either carrier, and of course what deal is available at the time of signing up for your card.

 The Qantas Premier Platinum Credit Card is currently offering 120,000 bonus Qantas Frequent Flyer points when you meet the spend criteria, which is enough for a return ticket from Australia to Europe.
-And the American Express Velocity Platinum Credit Card is offering 100,00 bonus Virgin Australia Velocity points once you fulfil the spend criteria, along with a complimentary domestic flight and entry into the Virgin lounges.

 Unless you’re planning to drive around Australia, the main mode of pet transportation in and out of Australia is flying/shipping.
 However, long quarantine periods can apply.